plone/volto/docs/source/theming/using-sass-themes.md

 This will load only the CSS needed for Volto's own interfaces like toolbar, sidebar and blocks management.
 Generally speaking, only for the management interfaces.
 With this different theme, the end user interfaces will be free to be styled with your custom styles.

-To accomplish this, you'll need to follow two wrapper CSS classes:
+To accomplish this, you will need to follow two wrapper CSS classes:

 - `cms-ui` for management interfaces;
 - `public-ui` for end-user/public facing views.

-These classes are applied to the body element and in those situations where you're in a management view but a component is a "public" one or the opposite, in order to handle the specialization of those.
+These classes are applied to the body element and in those situations where you are in a management view but a component is a "public" one or the opposite, in order to handle the specialization of those.
-An example of this behavior is the blocks view: you are in a public view because you're not editing the content, but you have the toolbar.
+An example of this behavior is the blocks view: you are in a public view because you are not editing the content, but you have the toolbar.

 ## Setting up the theme